 Causes of Range Anxiety

-In a study conducted in 2019 by Cox Automotive, more than 80% of consumers were hesitant to buy an electric vehicle because of range anxiety and the higher purchase cost.
+In a study conducted by Cox Automotive, more than 80% of consumers were hesitant to buy an electric vehicle because of range anxiety and the higher purchase cost.
 Indeed, range anxiety is real, especially in countries with underdeveloped electric infrastructure.

 We have grown accustomed to conventional internal combustion engine (ICE) vehicles for more than a century.
 Thus, there is a robust network of gas stations in most countries.
 In the US, an average American is just 4 minutes away from a gas station.
 Meanwhile, an average American lives 30 minutes away, on average from a Tesla charging station.
 Tesla accounts for nearly 80% of electric car sales in the US, so looking at the statistics, the development of range anxiety is unsurprising.